 Erectile Dysfunction (ED) is a topic often surrounded by myths, misconceptions and stigma, especially among men in Australia.
-Despite being highly treatable, many men hesitate to seek help due to outdated myths or misleading online advice.
-In this article, we’ll debunk five of the most common myths about ED and provide clear, reliable information to help you take control of your sexual health.
+Despite there being a range of management approaches available, many men hesitate to seek help due to outdated myths or misleading online advice.
+In this article, we’ll debunk five of the most common myths about ED and provide clear, reliable information to help you better understand your sexual health.

 Myth 1: Erectile Dysfunction Only Affects Older Men